Belu23ac/MediStock/README.md

 ### Installation

-1. Navigate to the `Medistock` folder:
+1. Navigate to the `MediStock` folder:
     ```bash
-    cd Medistock
+    cd MediStock
     ```

 2. Install dependencies using `npm`: